 Nearly a quarter of Pakistan's population live on less than a dollar a day, surviving either by farming or producing major exports such as textiles, rice, cotton and leather.

 There are over 4.7 million horses, donkeys and mules in Pakistan.
 These animals are involved in a variety of work from transporting people and goods, to working in brick kilns and agriculture.

-Unfortunately, many of Pakistan's poorest communities do not have access to good quality veterinary services for their working animals and the Brooke estimates that 95 per cent of working horses, donkeys and mules are prone to lameness.
+Unfortunately, many of Pakistan's poorest communities do not have access to good quality veterinary services for their working animals.

 Animal welfare problems in Pakistan cannot be improved through veterinary services alone.
 A flexible, community-based approach informed by a detailed understanding of how economic and social issues affect animal welfare in local communities, is also needed.

 Making a difference

 - Starting from a single mobile clinic in Peshawar in 1991, Brooke Pakistan has expanded to cover areas of extreme need in four provinces.
 The Brooke delivers veterinary and welfare services to working equines through a network of mobile teams and static clinics in 26 districts (Peshawar, Mardan, Nowshera, Charsada, Sawabi, Lahore, Sheikupura, Kasur, Multan, Khaniwal, Muzafergarh, Gujranwala, Sialkot, Narowal, Gujrat, Faisalabad, Sarghoda, Jhang, Toba Tek Singh, Sahiwal, Okara, Karachi, Sukkur, Jacobabad, Shikarpur, and Larkana) of Pakistan.